What is the DSA, and why do we need it?

 Here are some notable upcoming steps for putting the DSA into action:

-- Transparency on user numbers to determine VLOPs & VLOSEs
+- Assessment of user numbers to determine VLOPs & VLOSEs

-By 17 February 2023, platforms and search engines must report the number of their active end users to the EU Commission.
-The Commission will then assess which services meet the threshold (over 45 million active EU users) of Very Large Online Platform (VLOP) or Very Large Online Search Engine (VLOSE).
+On 17 February 2023, platforms and search engines reported the number of their active end users in Europe to the EU Commission.
+The Commission must now assess the validity of these reports to formally determine which services meet the threshold (over 45 million active EU users) of being a Very Large Online Platform (VLOP) or Very Large Search Engine (VLOSE).
+Based on initial disclosures, platforms including Facebook, Instagram, Google, YouTube, TikTok, and Twitter qualify.

 - Compliance for VLOPs & VLOSEs

-The largest platforms and search engines will have four months—until June 2023—to comply with the rules in the DSA.
+Once they are designated as VLOPs and VLOSEs, the largest platforms and search engines will have four months to comply with the rules in the DSA.
 This includes conducting and publishing their first annual risk assessments, as well as implementing rules on content moderation.
 Users should start to notice changes on the platforms by this time, for example, a feature which makes it easy to flag illegal content, plus updated Terms and Conditions which should be clear and intelligible to all users, even minors.

 - Empowering Digital Services Coordinators (DSCs)